 You will be met by a representative of World Expeditions and transferred to the Radisson hotel.
 Remainder of the afternoon at leisure.
 A pre-trek briefing will be given around 5pm where arrangements will be made for the distribution of your kit bag, sleeping bag and down/fibrefill jacket.
 Evening drinks are held in the hotel for all World Expeditions clients arriving today.
 Drinks and snacks will generally be served from 6:30 pm until 7:15pm, and this is a great opportunity to get acquainted with your fellow group members before heading out to dinner.

 This morning a sightseeing tour takes in the key attractions in and around Kathmandu.
 We will visit Pashupatinath and Boudhanath, returning to the hotel by 2pm.
 In the afternoon you may have time to explore Durbar Square, Patan, Swayambhunath or Bhaktapur, and the lesser-known towns that dot the valley on foot, by bicycle or trishaw.
 The area has an amazing range of fascinating highlights, whatever your interest.
 Excellent bookshops, extensive markets, and novelty and handicraft shops contrast with fantastic centres of cultural and spiritual significance - Kathmandu has more World Heritage sites than any other city in the world.
-It is possible that the Kathmandu sightseeing tour will take place at the conclusion of your trek instead of at the beginning.
-If this is to occur with your group, your leader will brief you locally.
+It is possible that due to flight schedules and group management it may be necessary for your group to fly to Lukla this morning.
+Then the Kathmandu sightseeing tour will take place at the conclusion of your trek instead of at the beginning.
+If this is to occur with your group, we shall advise you of this a few weeks in advance of departure and your leader will brief you locally.
 Overnight Radisson Hotel.

 We transfer to the airport for the 45 minute flight to the STOL airstrip at Lukla.
 This was the airstrip built by Sir Edmund Hillary and his friends to service the Everest Region when he began his work of building schools and hospitals for the Sherpa people.
 It is a memorable flight, with marvellous views of the Eastern Himalaya.
 At Lukla we are immediately impressed by the scale of the huge peaks that surround the village but this is only a foretaste of what is to come.
 Our crew assemble and we head downhill towards the Dudh Kosi, a raging river that flows from the highest peaks.
 The river earns its name "Dudh" (milk) Kosi (river) because of its colour.
 The broad and well-marked trail meanders around fields of potats and buck-wheat and passes through small villages, as we pass rows of tree dahlia to make our way to our private eco camp at Ghat.